kneardhead/Linux_Configurations/README.md

 # Linux_Configurations

+I currently run a **GNU/Linux Ubuntu 20.04 LTS** with *bspwm* and hope to find an old computer to experiment with other Linux Kernels and Distributions.
+And also an important point I don't know much about computers, except rendering $$\LaTeX$$ in it.

-The weakness towards Linux starts after I find a gem as I started to look for fast ways to write [math] \LaTeX [/math].
+The weakness towards Linux starts after I find a gem as I started to look for fast ways to write $$\LaTeX$$ (scandalous, why is LaTeX not being rendered?).
 The gem is [](castel.dev) where Mr. Gilles Castel perfecty explains his configurations that makes his math rendering as fast as taking note in real time.
 Of course, I fell in love with this site and have read the 1st Article more than a hundred times for sure (mostly after getting Linux running on the machine).

 I wanted something like him, the idea of using LaTeX snippets was just mindblowing (literally a heavenly blessing) but I had no knowledge how those things worked, all I could imitate was the use of snippets in Visual Studio Code and nothing else.
 I was then a Windows 10 user and installed Vim.
 It was bit to learn, and I couldn't understand how the Vim-Plug or VimTex worked, after being overwhelmed knowing how Vimrc was being configured to do so.

 But I should say, using snippets in LaTeX had later given me the opputunity to write things that I might have never done.
 I am extremely gratified I came across the Masterpiece of Mr. Gilles Castel, I am very grateful for this piece of knowledge from Him.
+It had dramatically speed up my work and let me do writing math texts very quickly.

+Thankfully at the middle of January my Windows 10 updates and becomes excrutiatingly slow.
+After all the failed attempts to recover it back to speed, I started to think about RAM and ask my mates who had more idea on this.
+But then came the perfect idea to get Linux in the machine.

+I immediately call Alex vai (stands for brother) who had been in CS Department, he gives the advice for a Dual Boot that would have been a perfect choice.
+But after the Linux live boots, I mess up the partition or something, I don't know.
+I remember thinking, "what the heck is this sda1,2,3?" as it required some configs.

+Not to mention the thrill that I had through the body after seeing the word "Ubuntu" in the black screen as the computer booted.

+I abort and boot in Windows, put all the docs I had in a stick and make the decision to format the C: drive for once and for all (I mean erase windows completely).
+It was very late at night then.

+I chose "erase completely" and let Ubuntu do it's job.
+The first installation after being complete failed.
+I did it again.
+Next time it booted.
+But it had then lost it's something called grub - i386 or some.

+I was genuinely scared but found some solution called GRUB rescue.
+Thank God I knew how terminals worked otherwise I was done.
+Thanks to those moments when I would execute "sudo apt install vim" in Windows command prompt.
+Finally, at the time of dawn, I guess, the GRUB rescue completely fails, the rescue worked if the file was displaced, but in my case the file was not even in the machine.
+But someone (I genuinely hope that he lives in peace and happiness) told a method of live booting and executing a command.
+It worked.

+I was shaking of cold by then, mosquito's had already made an Orchestra around.
+I took off the table and was a proud boy staring at the purple/violet/something (colorblind vibes) cat looking at me (Focal Fossa).